 Direct and indirect speech rules:

 Reported speech, also referred to as direct and indirect speech, is a method of expressing what another person has said without explicitly quoting them.
 It is especially useful when the speaker is not present or when the original speaker’s words are not known exactly.
-Reported speech definition is the act of conveying the exact words that someone else has spoken.
+Reported speech is defined as the act of conveying the exact words that someone else has spoken.

 When using reported speech, the speaker must change the verb tense of the original statement to reflect the fact that the words were spoken in the past.
-For instance, It would be reported as “She said she was going to the supermarket,” for example, if someone said, “I’m going to the supermarket.”
+For instance, It would be reported as “She said she was going to the supermarket,” if someone said, “I’m going to the supermarket.”
 Pronouns must be changed to properly reflect the original speaker as well.